Thaali Bhagyam: Production

 M. G. Ramachandran initially wanted M. A. Thirumugam to direct the film; however, K. B. Nagabhushanam insisted on directing, as well as producing.

 Soundtrack

-The music was composed by K. V. Mahadevan and lyrics written by Vaali.
+The music was composed by K. V. Mahadevan and lyrics were written by Vaali.

-Release
+Release and reception

 Thaali Bhagyam was released on 27 August 1966.
+The Indian Express wrote that the film "has a plausible enough theme of love and duty but it is needlessly cluttered with shoddy songs, unrealistic dialogue and melodramatic situations".
 The film ran for over 300 days at Liberty theatre in Madras.